JTongay/thinkful-workspace/sessions/notes-02.md

 1- Why I couldnt change the new york times image.

-2- How to pull files from github using github
+2- How to pull files from github using Jgithub

 protocol: git
 websites: github, bitbucket, gitlab, stash